 Each presenter will be allotted a prescribed speaking time.

-Each Member or invited Observer will provide their presentation, in an order determined by the Chair and/or PPSO, followed by the PPSO summary.
+Each Member or invited Observer will provide their presentation, in an order determined by the Chair and/or PM, followed by the PM summary.

 Additional HIS supporting material may be provided for information either via separate documentation (e.g., reports, press releases, etc.) or incorporated in the “Supplemental Slides” section.